karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 5.
 What is the number of fatalities involving welding?
-The task is to calculates the total number of fatalities during welding.
+The task is to calculate the total number of fatalities during welding.

 There are **79** fatalities involving welding.

 ### Task 6.
 Select the last 5 from the previous query
-The task is to calculates the last 5 fatalities during welding.
+The task is to calculate the last 5 fatalities during welding.

 |   id   | incident_date | day_of_week |    city    |  state  |               description               |  plan  | citation | incident_year |
 |-------|--------------|------------|------------|---------|----------------------------------------|-------|----------|---------------|